jr-cologne/db-class/README.md

 The following arguments are required when calling the method:

 #### SQL Query (`$sql`)
-The sql query to insert the data into your database. (required)
+The SQL query to insert the data into your database. (required)

 For example that could be: